 When providing an input error message to the user, be sure to include the following information in text form:

 - Identify which input field has the error

 - Provide a description of what the error is

 How do you do it?

-- Provide error messages at the top of the form or error messages adjacent to each form field in error
+- Provide text-based error messages at the top of the form or error messages adjacent to each form field that has an error

 Need technical guidance?

 Technical guidance is available for implementing this Success Criterion at the Understanding Success Criterion 3.3.1 - Error Identification page.